Blackkbeard/Neighbourly-App/README.md

 # Neighbourly

 An app inspired by good neighbours.
-We believe that the help we need can often be found right next door.
+The help we need can often be found right next door.

 This app enables people in the neighbourhood to connect and share resources, be it extra food, equipment loans, or specialised services.

+This is a group product done by a team of 3 developers as part of General Assembly's Software Engineering Immersive.

 ---
 ## Features Highlight